LiamPattinson/advent_of_code_2024/README.md

 At this point I decided to go all out with optimisations.
 I used `bit_flags` to represent the direction they were facing, as then you can really efficiently encode all four possibilities and all combinations in a `u8`.
-I used Rayon to really speed things up.
+I used `rayon` to really speed things up.
 I eventually got it down to just about 30ms on my 4-core machine, which I was really happy with!
 I could probably get it even faster if I tried only putting an obstruction on the locations the guard stepped on in part 1.

-After this, I decided to add a new rule to my challenges: to aim for optimised solutions, and to use Rayon wherever it seems like a good idea.
+After this, I decided to add a new rule to my challenges: to aim for optimised solutions, and to use `rayon` wherever it seems like a good idea.

 ### Day 7

 I found this one really easy compared to the previous days.
-It was just a simple recursion problem, and after slapping Rayon on it I could have the whole thing solved in less than 100ms.
+It was just a simple recursion problem, and after slapping `rayon` on it I could have the whole thing solved in less than 100ms.
 After my intial solution, I got it under 70ms by avoiding recalculating the inputs that were valid in part 1.
 There are almost certainly further optimisations to be made here.

+### Day 8

+This was an interesting problem.
+After the pain of working with characters in day 6, today I opted to read the 2D grid of data as bytes, so instead was working with `u8` throughout.
+I also decided to write my own struct to contain the 2D data and `impl` some common operations on it -- things like a `pos` function which converts a 2D coordinate into a 1D grid index, or `None` if the coordinate isn't on the grid.

+The second part of this challenge initially seemed really tricky, but then I realised it could be solved quite easily by finding the distance between two antennas in each dimension and dividing by their greatest-common-divisor (`num` crate to the rescue!).
+You can then simply walk in that direction and accumulate the answers until you fall off the grid.
+As I'd used `.permutations()` from the `itertools` crate to generate each antenna pairing, I didn't even need to bother checking in both directions.

+There are almost certainly ways to optimise this further, such as keeping a grid of bit flags to denote where unique antinodes exist and also where the 'resonant harmonics' nodes should be.
+I just tracked the unique locations in each case with a `HashSet`, and with `rayon` I can solve the whole thing in 2ms, which is good enough for me.